 Notification of Project Activities and Publicity

-To ensure a strong partnership, it is vital that you keep MHC updated on grant activity – including notification of event dates and publicity.
-The MHC needs this information for a variety of purposes:
+To ensure a strong partnership, it is vital that you keep MH updated on grant activity – including notification of event dates and publicity.
+The MH needs this information for a variety of purposes:

-- MHC may invite its board members to attend project events
+- MH may invite its board members to attend project events

-- So that MHC may fulfill reporting requirements to its national affiliate, state partners & funders
+- So that MH may fulfill reporting requirements to its national affiliate, state partners & funders

-- Publicity efforts such as posting to MHC’s online calendar of events, printed materials, posting on social media and distribution of press releases
+- Publicity efforts such as posting to MH’s online calendar of events, printed materials, posting on social media and distribution of press releases

 - Copies of your printed materials and press you receive (copies or online links)